Omar-p/learning-notes/aws/aws.md

 ## Monitoring

 - focus on metrics, Telemetry data, all data is injected into CW.
-  - or directly via monitioring tab on a specific function.
+  - or directly via monitoring tab on a specific function.
-- Dimensions - Function Name, Resource(Aloas/Version), Executed Version(combination alias and version) -> to compare error rate between two versions., and All function
+- Dimensions - Function Name, Resource(Alias/Version), Executed Version(combination alias and version) -> to compare error rate between two versions., and All function
 - Metrics : Invocations, Errors, Duration, Concurrent Executions,
   - Error related: DeadLetterErrors, DestinationDeliverFailures.